DannyPickering/portfolio-storyblok/README.md

 ## Setting up local development
-If you're on macOS follow [this guide](https://www.storyblok.com/faq/setup-dev-server-https-proxy) If you're on windows follow [this guide](https://www.storyblok.com/faq/setup-dev-server-https-windows)
+If you're on macOS follow [this guide](https://www.storyblok.com/faq/setup-dev-server-https-proxy) or if you're on windows follow [this guide](https://www.storyblok.com/faq/setup-dev-server-https-windows)

-With Storyblok v2, your app must be served in HTTPS the above links will help with setting this up.
+With Storyblok v2, your app must be served in HTTPS the above links will help with setting this up.<br>

-You should have a `localhost-key.pem` and `localhost.pem`
+You should have a `localhost-key.pem` and `localhost.pem`<br>

-Login to your storyblok CMS to get your api key and set up your .env file with the key `STORYBLOK_API_KEY` While inside the CMS ensure that `settings > Visual editor` has `Location (default environment) *` set to `https://localhost:3000/`
+Login to your storyblok CMS to get your api key and set up your .env file with the key `STORYBLOK_API_KEY`<br>
+While inside the CMS ensure that `settings > Visual editor` has `Location (default environment) *` set to `https://localhost:3000/`<br>

-Additionally I needed `NODE_TLS_REJECT_UNAUTHORIZED=0` for windows and it doesn't seem to brake anything on macOS
+Additionally I needed `NODE_TLS_REJECT_UNAUTHORIZED=0` for windows and it doesn't seem to brake anything on macOS<br>

 Lastly run `npm run dev:https` and check `https://localhost:3000` and your Storyblok CMS visual editor to ensure everything works.